-Youth & Opportunity United, Inc. ("Y.O.U.," or the "Organization") was organized under the Illinois General Not-For-Profit Corporation Act exclusively for charitable purposes under Section 501(c)(3) of the Internal Revenue Code.
+Youth & Opportunity United, Inc. ("Y.O.U." or the "Organization") was organized under the Illinois General Not-For-Profit Corporation Act exclusively for charitable purposes under Section 501(c)(3) of the Internal Revenue Code.
 Y.O.U. is a human service agency that assists youths and their families in developing and sustaining behavioral and emotional health through community based services.
-For the years ended June 30, 2017 and 2016, Y.O.U. received 41% and 24%, respectively, of its income in grants from government agencies.
-The remainder of its support came from contributions by corporations, foundations, individuals, and special events.
+For the years ended June 30, 2018 and 2017, Y.O.U. received 49% and 41%, respectively, of its income in grants from government agencies.
+The remainder of its support came from contributions by corporations, foundations, individuals, special events, and investments.